Rashi-Gupta-2000/BookStore_MERN/Readme.md

 - Read the Content of a Book
 - Add to his/her wishlist
 - See the Wishlist
+- Search By book Name
+- Filter by category
 - Delete from Wishlist

 Admin of this application can